Safe Drinking Water Act Compliance Monitoring and Reporting

 New Mexico certified operators and samplers that are associated with a PWS may REGISTER TO LOG IN to the online Drinking Water Sample Collection Application to track PWS monitoring electronically.
 DOWNLOAD INSTRUCTIONS ON REGISTERING AND USING THE TRACKING SYSTEM.
 Please make sure that your NM certification is current and registered with the appropriate PWS in the NM UTILITY OPERATOR CERTIFICATION PROGRAM DATABASE.

 Certified samplers should contact a lab on contract with the Drinking Water Bureau for proper sample collection bottles and instructions for collection of compliance samples to be paid for by Drinking Water Bureau.
-The Drinking Water Bureau provides general written guidance as a reference for the collection of ASBESTOS, LEAD AND COPPER, DISINFECTION BYPRODUCTS, and MICROBIOLOGICAL samples that the operator must monitor for in the distribution system of the PWS.
+The Drinking Water Bureau provides general written guidance as a reference for the collection of ASBESTOS, LEAD AND COPPER, and DISINFECTION BYPRODUCTS samples that the operator must monitor for in the distribution system of the PWS.
 These instructions are supplemental and do not replace any specific instructions received from a lab.
 Proper sample collection locations should be determined by a Drinking Water Bureau-approved sample siting plan.
 AWWA also provides a VIDEO REVIEW on sample collection techniques.

 Compliance water samples submitted to labs improperly may be rejected by the lab.
 Reasons for sample rejection at the lab includes improper collection or preservation, incomplete information on the sample request form, Chain of Custody not signed and dated by the sample collector, or damage to the sample during transport.
 Contract labs should give samplers 24 hours to correct any issues with sample request forms for compliance reporting before sample rejection.
 Samples submitted to labs that do not meet compliance schedule requirements will not be paid for by the Drinking Water Bureau.
 Samples collected at the wrong time of year or outside of the scheduled monitoring period will not be paid for under the Water Conservation Fund.